 Once you’ve chosen your plan and signed up with a new electricity provider, it will take less than 3 days to become active.
 In most circumstances the enrollment switch happens the same day in Texas.

-- Do I have to notify my current electricity provider that I’m switching?
+Do I have to notify my current TX electricity provider that I’m switching?

 You will not lose electricity if your new provider were to go out of business.
 The electric utility in your area is required by law to continue providing power to your home.
 Your electricity provider will change to your utility’s provider of last resort (POLR).
 Every utility has a POLR and they act as your electricity provider at least temporarily.
 You can choose to stay with the POLR or you can switch to a different electricity provider all over again.

 If your lights are out because you received a disconnection notice from your electricity provider, call them immediately to make a payment arrangement and get your lights back on.

 But, if your lights are out because of a storm or other reason, you will want to contact your local utility company.